wandb/docs/docs/guides/prompts_platform.md

 [LLM Monitoring](/guides/weave/prod-mon) provides large language model usage monitoring and diagnostics.
 Start simply, then customize and evolve your monitoring analytics over time.

 - Organizations can track and manage prompts usage statistics like cost across teams
-- Individuals can filter and drill down to analyze prompt performance, observe all inputs sent to the prompt and track custom metrics to use for analysis
+- You can filter and drill down to analyze prompt performance, observe all inputs sent to the prompt and track custom metrics to use for analysis
-- (Coming soon) Use this monitored data to improve your pipeline by providing feedback and fine-tuning or evaluating with it.
+- Usee monitored data to improve your pipeline by providing feedback and fine-tuning or evaluating with it.

 ## Integrations